zwalk/AddressValid8r/README.md

 **note** state is left out here and the gem should still be able to send it through for validation.
 The Street field is the only absolutely required field, but if that is all that is sent in, it must include at least a street address and the zip code

+## Running Tests
+From the root directory of this code base, run:
+`bundle exec rspec`

+## Running Rubocop
+From the root directory of this code base, run:
+`bundle exec rubocop`